 I turned to look at him now, almost struggling to believe that he could really believe it.
 My silence must have been enough to show I couldn’t believe him, but now he’d begun it was as if he wanted to convince me.

 By the time the dawn came up over the horizon he was looking for a dead body.
 But just as he was about to abandon, he heard a cry, far from the sandbank, back towards the edge of the kelp forest.
 He rowed to where the sound was coming from, and there, clinging to the thick strands of kelp seaweed that reached up to the surface, was the missing man.
-Blue in the face and half-dead.
+Blue in the face and half-dead, but miraculously alive.
 When my grandfather lifted him into the boat, the sailor claimed that a merren girl had seen him drowning and pulled him to the surface, dragged him through the kelp forest and placed him at the very edge of it.
 He said she’d stayed with him to keep him warm until morning.
 My grandfather thought the sailor had gone mad from shock.
 ‘Could it not have been a seal that you clung onto?’
 My grandfather asked him.
 But the sailor swore on his life that it had been a girl.
 A girl with eyes like dark mussel shells and black hair, skin grey and speckled.
 And then, as my grandfather prepared to row back to shore, he spotted her with his very own eyes.
 She bobbed her head out from among the kelp leaves where she had been hiding.
 She stared at my grandfather for a moment, breathed out a foggy breath and then she went down.
 Her bottom half rose up and flopped into the water, two legs and two flat feet together.
 If he had seen only the end of her dive he would have been sure it was a seal.”

 Mr Warwick mimed the diving movement with his hand like a tail.
 Then he looked down at the boat, gripping its side with one hand.